swiftlang/swift-java/README.md

 This project consists of different modules which have different Swift and Java runtime requirements.

+### SwiftJNI

+SwiftJava depends on the SwiftJNI module from the separate [swift-jni](https://github.com/swiftlang/swift-jni) package, which provides a standard interface to the Java Native Interface.

 ## SwiftJava macros

 SwiftJava is a Swift library offering macros which simplify writing JNI code "by hand" but also calling Java code from Swift.